 Five Rivers Health Centers began on May 23, 2011 as a medical home for the low-income patients of Dayton, Ohio, by providing both primary and specialty care services to patients through the academic rotations for the Wright State University Boonshoft School of Medicine (WSUBSOM) residency and fellowship programs.

-Five Rivers Health Centers consists of three former hospital residency clinic departments – Family Health Center, Medical Surgical Health Center, and Center for Women’s Health.
+Five Rivers Health Centers consists of three former hospital residency clinic departments of Miami Valley Hospital and Good Samaritan Hospital – Family Health Center, Medical Surgical Health Center, and Center for Women’s Health.

 Five Rivers Health Centers was approved on April 10, 2012 to be a Federally Qualified Health Center (FQHC) Look -Alike.